 The material provided on the APA Visa Paycard Portal is for informational purposes only and is not to be considered tax, legal, or financial advice, analysis, or opinion.
 Readers are reminded that they are solely responsible for complying with federal and state employment laws and are encouraged to seek competent legal authority before taking action based on this material.

-General Counsel Opinion No. 8: Insurability of Funds Underlying Stored Value Cards (published November 13, 2008) Affirms that funds underlying stored value products (including payroll cards) are considered insurable deposits if they have been placed at an insured depository institution.
-The holder of the account (e.g., the employee) will be treated as the owner of the funds if the FDIC's standard requirements for pass through insurance are satisfied.
-Otherwise, the account holder will be deemed the owner.- 12/12/2012
+Affirms that funds underlying stored value products (including payroll cards) are considered insurable deposits if they have been placed at an insured depository institution.
+States that when the funds underlying a stored value card are held in a pooled account, the cardholder (e.g., the employee) will be treated as the owner of the funds if the FDIC's standard requirements for pass through insurance are satisfied.

-Title 12: Banks and Banking Part 205 - Electronic Fund Transfers (Regulation E) Authority.
-The regulation in this part, known as Regulation E, is issued by the Board of Governors of the Federal Reserve System pursuant to the Electronic Fund Transfer Act (15 U.S.C.
-1693 et seq.).
-The information-collection requirements have been approved by the Office of Management and Budget under 44 U.S.C.
-3501 et seq. and have been assigned OMB No. 7100-0200.
-Purpose.
-This part carries out the purposes of the Electronic Fund Transfer Act, which establishes the basic rights, liabilities, and responsibilities of consumers who use electronic fund transfer services and of financial institutions that offer these services.
-The primary objective of the act and this part is the protection of individual consumers engaging in electronic fund transfers.- 12/12/2012
+Regulation E implements the Electronic Fund Transfer Act (“EFTA”), which establishes the basic rights, liabilities, and responsibilities of consumers who use electronic fund transfer services and of financial institutions that offer these services.
+The primary objective of the EFTA and Regulation E is the protection of individual consumers engaging in electronic fund transfers.

 HB 2151 (Chapter 193)